Layout:

 Thing is though, the recipe it comes up with for even the most basic of inquiries (crockpot pot roast) can result in an exhaustive list of nearly a dozen different spices and ingredients.
 I'm not a chef, nor am I trying to open a restaurant, so it just seems like overkill.

 I also like to add cabbage to my roast, and I am still experimenting with what will work best here.
-For right now, I think a jar of gravy works well enough for me, and it's actually not much more expensive than a powdered sauce packet and beef broth combined, that other recipes call for.
+For right now, I think a jar of gravy works well enough for me, and it's actually not much more expensive than a powdered sauce packet and beef broth combined, that similar recipes call for.
 It's also easier to work with.

 I think I end up making more like a stew than a roast?
 I don't know, I'm still learning, and suggestions are welcome.
 Mostly, I'm just trying to keep the cost of ingredients down, as well as minimize the amount of time it takes to prep and cook things.

-3 Responses to “Deconstructing pot roast”
+9 Responses to “Deconstructing pot roast”

 1. DK62565 Says: